feltcute/ModdingDocsMGD/Doc/GettingStarted/MetaCreation.rst

 **Meta Creation**
 ==================

-Breaks down the :doc:`keys and strings` </Doc/Tutorials/TheJsonFormat>` used by the Meta file, and gives extensive tips on what values to provide.
+Breaks down the :doc:`keys and strings </Doc/Doc/Tutorials/TheJsonFormat>` used by the Meta file, and gives extensive tips on what values to provide.

 .. image:: /img/meta.png